Autodesk-Forge/forge-dataviz-iot-reference-app/README.md

 ### Installing and Running the Reference Application

-To install and run the Reference Application, see the [Data Visualization Extension (Beta) QuickStart](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/quickstart/).
+To install and run the Reference Application, see the [Data Visualization Extension QuickStart](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/quickstart/).

 ## Advanced Users